This article has been updated from a previous version.

 Some aren’t so obvious, like timing your visit for low-traffic times, backing into your spot so you don’t have to reverse while exiting, and not getting sandwiched between two larger vehicles that can block your view.

-What if, despite your best efforts, you’ve collided with another vehicle in a parking lot?
+What if, despite your best efforts, you collide with another vehicle in a parking lot?
 In this circumstance, what not to do is as important as what to do.

 On one hand, tempers could easily flare.
 Don’t let yours.
-Recriminations don’t help.
+Recrimination doesn’t help.
 On the other hand, do not apologize.
-There’s a myth that Canadians are so apologetic that saying, “I’m sorry” can’t be construed as an admission of fault.
-It can.
+Saying, “I’m sorry” can be construed as an admission of fault.

-Don’t just pull away and leave the scene.
-There are severe penalties for leaving the scene of an accident that could even include jail time.
+Don’t just pull away and leave the scene, either.
+There are severe penalties for leaving the scene of a collision that could even include jail time.
 Wait for the other driver to return to his or her vehicle if necessary.
 If you absolutely can’t remain, leave a note with your driver’s licence number, your plate number, your contact and insurance information so the other driver can follow up.
 Take photos of the damage to both cars.

-Though parking lot accidents tend to be low velocity, the first order of business to make sure no one’s been physically injured.
+Though parking lot collisions tend to happen at low velocity, the first order of business is to make sure no one’s been physically injured.
 If anyone is seriously injured, call 911.

 If someone has been injured, or if damage to both vehicles is more than a certain amount (greater than $2,000 in Ontario, Alberta, and Nova Scotia), you must file a police report.
-Your policy may stipulate that you must notify your insurance provider about all accidents, even if an arrangement is made to pay out-of-pocket (which you should not do).
+Your policy may stipulate that you must notify your insurance provider about all collisions, even if an arrangement is made to settle the damages out-of-pocket (which you should not do).

 If you can move the vehicles, get them out of the way.
 Take pictures of the damage and exchange insurance information.

 Any collision can impact your insurance rates.
-If you’re found to be at-fault, your premiums may rise, unless you have an accident forgiveness clause.
-If you don’t have collision coverage and are found at-fault, you may be out-of-pocket for any vehicle or property damage.
+If you’re found to be at fault, your premium may rise, unless you have an accident forgiveness clause.
+If you don’t have collision coverage and are found at fault, you may have to pay out-of-pocket for any vehicle or property damage.

-Whether you’ve been in a collision or not, do a quick search for the lowest auto insurance premium you can find.
+Whether you’ve been in a collision or not, it’s always in your best interest to review your policy and premium regularly so that you’re not overpaying.
+Do a quick search online for the lowest auto insurance premium you can find.
 In a few clicks, you might find out you can save a bundle.